 The American Enterprise Institute’s Danielle Pletka and Marc Thiessen address the questions we’re all asking in their podcast, “What the Hell Is Going On?”
-In conversational, informative and irreverent episodes, Pletka and Thiessen interview policymakers and experts, asking tough, probing questions about the most important foreign policy and security challenges facing the world today.
+In conversational, informative and irreverent episodes, Pletka and Thiessen interview policymakers and experts, asking tough, probing questions about the most important foreign and domestic policy challenges facing America today.

-is a senior fellow at the American Enterprise Institute.
-Until January 2020, Dany was the senior vice president of foreign and defense policy studies at AEI.
-A former senior professional staff member on the Senate Committee on Foreign Relations, she now writes regularly on national security matters with a special focus on Iran, Syria, Israel, and South Asia.
+is a distinguished senior fellow at the American Enterprise Institute.
+Until 2020, Pletka was the senior vice president for foreign and defense policy studies at AEI.
+A former senior professional staff member on the Senate Committee on Foreign Relations, she writes regularly on national security matters with a special focus on U.S. foreign policy and the Middle East.

 Dany is a contributor, coeditor, and coauthor of several books.
 She is the coeditor of “Dissent and Reform in the Arab World: Empowering Democrats” (2008), the coauthor of “Containing and Deterring a Nuclear Iran” (2011), and the coauthor of “Iranian influence in the Levant, Egypt, Iraq, and Afghanistan” (2012).
 She contributed the chapter “America in Decline” to the 2016 edited volume, “Debating the Obama Presidency.”

 A regular guest on television, Dany appears frequently on NBC’s “Meet the Press.”
 Her broadcast appearances also include CBS News, CNN, C-Span, and MSNBC.
 She is also a frequent contributor to mainstream outlets, and has been published in The Washington Post, The Wall Street Journal, The New York Times, and The Atlantic, among other outlets.